88gg88/bpc-shacl-dashboard/README.md

 - **Comprehensive Statistics**: View distributions and patterns in validation results
 - **RESTful API**: Access all validation data programmatically through the API
 - **Shape-Specific Analysis**: Dive deep into individual shape validation patterns
+- **Class Overview and Class Detailed View**: Analyze violations, constraints and example instances of classes
+- **Property Path Overview and Property Path Detailed View**: Analyze violations and occurence frequencies of paths and the constraints triggered

 ## Architecture